-A number of new standards, amendments to standards and interpretations are not yet effective as at 31 December 2014, and are not applied in preparing these consolidated financial statements.
+A number of new standards, amendments to standards and interpretations are not yet effective as at 31 December 2015, and are not applied in preparing these consolidated financial statements.
 Of these pronouncements, potentially the following will have an impact on the financial position and performance.
 The Group plans to adopt these pronouncements when they become effective.
 The Group has not yet analysed the likely impact of new standards on its financial position or performance.

-- IFRS 9 Financial Instruments, published in July 2014, replaces International Financial Reporting Standard IAS 39 Financial Instruments: Recognition and Measurement.
+- IFRS 9 Financial Instruments, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
 The Group recognises that the new standard introduces many changes to accounting for financial instruments and is likely to have a significant impact on the consolidated financial statements.
 The Group has not analysed the impact of these changes yet.
 The Group does not intend to adopt this standard early.
-The standard will be effective for annual periods beginning on or after 1 January 2018 and will be applied retrospectively with some exemptions. - Various Improvements to IFRS are dealt with on a standard-by-standard basis.
-All amendments, which result in accounting changes for presentation, recognition or measurement purposes, will come into effect not earlier than 1 January 2015.
+The standard will be effective for annual periods beginning on or after 1 January 2018 and will be applied retrospectively with some exemptions. - IFRS 16 replaces the existing lease accounting guidance in IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a lease, SIC-15 Operating Leases Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+It eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
+Instead, there is a single, on-balance sheet accounting model that is similar to current finance lease accounting.
+Lessor accounting remains similar to current practice i.e. lessors continue to classify leases as finance and operating leases.
+The Group has not analyzed the impact of these changes yet.
+IFRS 16 is effective for annual reporting periods beginning on or after 1 January 2019, early adoption is permitted if IFRS 15 Revenue from Contracts with Customers is also adopted. - Various Improvements to IFRS are dealt with on a standard-by-standard basis.
+All amendments, which result in accounting changes for presentation, recognition or measurement purposes, will come into effect not earlier than 1 January 2016.
 The Group has not yet analysed the likely impact of the improvements on its financial position or performance.